Blood and Fire

-Zuko curled his hand into a fist and suddenly he was back on his feet and sending a ball of flames the Avatar's way.
-Aang dodged the attack and then leapt up into the trees, jumping from branch to branch with all the speed and grace of a master airbender.
-Frowning, Zuko dropped his hand back to his side and watched the boy vanish from view, knowing it was futile to pursue him—knowing that he didn't really want to pursue him.
+Zuko curled his hand into a fist.
+In an instant, he was back on his feet and sending a ball of flames the Avatar's way.
+Aang dodged the attack and leapt up into the trees, jumping from branch to branch with all the speed and grace of a master airbender.
+Frowning, Zuko dropped his hand back to his side and watched the boy vanish from view, knowing it was futile to pursue him, knowing that he didn't really want to pursue him.
 Even his fireball had seemed weak, as if the anger needed to channel the attack just hadn't been there.

 His jaw tightened and he glared at the space where he had last seen Aang, remembering that shy, stupid smile and the innocent offer of friendship that had come with it.
 Just like a naïve child.

 Zuko turned his back on the trees.
 "We can never be friends, Avatar," he said flatly.